andresfeelip29/andresfeelip29/README.md

 - 📫 How to reach me **andreefeelip29@gmail.com**

-- 📄 Know about my experiences [Two year for developer Full-Stack](Two year for developer Full-Stack)
+- 📄 Know about my experiences [Three year for developer Full-Stack](Two year for developer Full-Stack)

-- ⚡ Fun fact **Very funny, I like pets, I have two dogs one named scarlett and one named bengi.**
+- ⚡ Fun fact **Very funny, I like pets, I had a little dog that I loved called Bengi, but he is no longer with me, now he is a little angel in heaven.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">